UNSW-Bioinformatics/website/content/authors/ray/_index.md

     - course: BEng/BSc in Electrical Engineering/Computer Science (1st Class Honours)
       institution: University of New South Wales
       year: 2005

+More information:
+  - Please see https://www.unsw.edu.au/staff/raymond-louie for more information on my publications, teaching and research interests.

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons